-Blocking: A temporary condition that may be initiated so that the Customer cannot utilize Service.
+Blocking: A temporary condition that may be initiated so that Customer cannot complete a telephone call.

-Bonding: Bonding refers to the joining of two or more 64-Kbps B-Channels together to get one Channel of 128Kbps or (nx64)Kbps Bandwidth.
+Bonding: Refers to the joining of two or more 64-Kbps B-Channels together to get one Channel of 128Kbps or (nx64)Kbps Bandwidth.
 Bonding is also known as Channel aggregation.